RazrFalcon/roxmltree/README.md

 3. *roxmltree* keeps all nodes and attributes position in the original document, so you can easily retrieve it if you need it.
    See [examples/print_pos.rs](examples/print_pos.rs) for details.
+4. In the `string_cache` crate.
-4. Binary size overhead according to the [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat).
+5. Binary size overhead according to the [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat).

 [Entity references]: https://www.w3.org/TR/REC-xml/#dt-entref
 [Character references]: https://www.w3.org/TR/REC-xml/#NT-CharRef